-You can’t go wrong with a classic margarita on Cinco de Mayo.
+You can’t go wrong with a classic margarita on Cinco de Mayo—or any time, really.
 Serve it on the rocks or with a salt or sugar rim, depending on how you’re feeling.
 Or try a mezcal margarita, and rim it with bug salt!
 Get our Perfect Margarita recipe.

 Tequila isn’t just for boozy libations.
 The spirit can add a punch to simple recipes, as well, like this tequila shrimp.
 Great to serve as an appetizer in cups or in tacos.
 Get our Tequila Shrimp recipe.